-Section 25 of the 1997 Act as amended requires applications to be determined in accordance with the Development Plan i.e. the adopted Moray Local Plan 2015 (MLDP) unless material considerations indicate otherwise.
-On 18 December 2018, at a special meeting of the Planning and Regulatory Services Committee, the Proposed Plan was approved as the "settled view" of the Council and minimal weight will be given to the Proposed Plan, with the 2015 MLDP being the primary consideration.
+Section 25 of the 1997 Act as amended requires applications to be determined in accordance with the Development Plan i.e. the adopted Moray Local Development Plan 2015 (MLDP) unless material considerations indicate otherwise.
+On 18 December 2018, at a special meeting of the Planning and Regulatory Services Committee, the Proposed Moray Local Development Plan 2020 was approved as the "settled view" of the Council and minimal weight will be given to it, with the 2015 MLDP being the primary consideration.